Attributes

 build_type = self.settings.get_safe("build_type", default="Release")

-The get_safe() method will return None if that setting or sub-setting doesn’t exist and there is no default value assigned.
+The get_safe() method returns None if that setting or sub-setting doesn’t exist and there is no default value assigned.

 If you want to do a safe deletion of settings, you could use the rm_safe() method.
 For example, in the configure() method a typical pattern for a C library would be: